 There are potentially many reasons why this may be the case.
 Firstly, AI researchers in scientific domains may well be doing creativity-related work in other contexts but not engaging with the CC community.
-Automated reasoning and automated scientific discovery are both thriving subfields of AI, with internationally recognised journals as outlets for publication and engagement; certainly these will contain work relevant to our field but couched in different terminology with different methodologies.
+Automated reasoning (usually deductive reasoning in mathematics) and automated scientific discovery (usually inductive reasoning in a scientific domain) are both thriving subfields of AI, with internationally recognised journals as outlets for publication and engagement; certainly these will contain work relevant to our field but couched in different terminology with different methodologies.
 Secondly, it may be that other, practical, priorities in scientific domains have led to a focus on techniques such as search, data-mining and automated deduction.
 Since these generate results of interest to domain experts, the more difficult, fluid and tenuous concept of creativity may be seen as unnecessary, risky or simply not a priority.
-This may particularly be the case given the various "AI winters" in the twentieth century (the second of which ended in 1993, just six years before the first workshop on CC), and the need for AI to "prove itself".
-Thirdly, CC researchers may consider that even if generation is possible within scientific domains, evaluation is too difficult.
-How we should evaluate our work and our systems has always been a contentious - albeit important - issue in CC, with few proposed evaluation metrics and the majority of researchers still arguing for value along the lines of "we/people liked the system's output" or "we/people couldn't distinguish the system's output from human produced work".
+This may particularly be the case given the various "AI winters" in the twentieth century (the second of which ended in 1993, just six years before the first workshop on CC), and the need for AI to "prove itself" (Crevier 1993).
+Thirdly, it is very easy to be a hobbyist game designer or artist or composer (or a lapsed one), thus being an AI researcher by day with a side interest in another domain.
+Many CC researchers are deeply involved in the domains in which they work.
+By contrast, it is harder to be an AI researcher and also an occasional physicist, or vice versa.
+Fourthly, CC researchers may consider that even if generation is possible within scientific domains, evaluation is too difficult.
+How we should evaluate our work and our systems has always been a contentious albeit important - issue in CC, with few proposed evaluation metrics and the majority of researchers still arguing for value along the lines of "we/people liked the system's output" or "we/people couldn't distinguish the system's output from human produced work" (Jordanous 2014).
 It might be the case that in science, the main evaluation metric - "is it true?", or "does it work?" - is considered simply too expensive or difficult to demonstrate.
+Even if evaluation is possible, we may be more prone to dismissing initial results as uninteresting in science than in artistic domains.
+For instance, we may get a greater sense of progress from a system working in game design which outputs a new (rather basic) game, than one working in geology which outputs a new (rather basic) result.